dallasread/lively-chat-support/readme.txt

 * **Chat from your phone: [Buy Now for $40](http://www.livelychatsupport.com/buy-sms)** - perfect for the small business owner.
 Through SMS (text messages), you'll be able to stay in touch with the visitors on your website.
 * **Triggers: [Buy Now for $40](http://www.livelychatsupport.com/buy-triggers)** - start conversations based on your specified criteria.
 For example, if they've been on your checkout page too long, ask them "Do you need help checking out?"
 * **Surveys: [Buy Now for $40](http://www.livelychatsupport.com/buy-surveys)** - quick and unintrusive, surveys are a great way to learn more about your visitors (who love giving their input!).
-* **Cobrowsing: [Preorder for $129](http://livelychatsupport.com/pre-cobrowse)** - without installing anything, your visitors will be able to share their screen with you - safely and securely.

 > **Live Demos**